QuestCode/thema-2.1-slm/ICC/First Formal Meeting/Preparation Formal Meeting 1.md

 - Tour?
 - Have a seat
 - Do you want coffee/tea

+### Meeting

+- Welcome

+	1. Opening

 		- Did you have a good trip? (smalltalk)
 		- Any trouble finding this place?
 		- Have you ever been to the Netherlands before?
 		- Have you been able to do some sightseeing yet? (hand brochures)

-### Meeting
+		- Tell something about Da Vinci Data as a division of UNWDMI for European customers
+		- Would you mind telling us something about you and Aleksandro Stulginskio Universtitetas?
 		- "Thank you for your kind introduction of Lithuania.
 I would like to move on to business, if that is ok with you chancellor?"

-- Welcome
-- Tell something about Da Vinci Data as a division of UNWDMI for European customers
-- Would you mind telling us something about you and Aleksandro Stulginskio Universtitetas?
-- Interview
+	2. Confirmation of the agenda

+	3. Announcements

-	- General
+	4. General information

 		- What is the reason you have contacted us?
 		- What kind of data do you need?
 (Certain country/region?)
 		- What do you want to achieve with the data?

-	- Functional
+	5. Technical

 		- How do you want to represent the data?
 		- Who will see/has access these visual representations?
 		- Follow up:
 			- What is the area of measurement?
 			- Historical data required?

-	- Service
+	6. Service

 		- Language
-		- Availability (hours)
+		- Availability (usage and peek hours)
 		- Security (integrity, exclusivity)
 		- Service reports
 		- Usage manual?

+	7. Agreements

+	8. Any other business

+	9. Unscheduled questions

+	10. Arrangements next meeting

+	11. Closure

 - [Other questions]